Here Are the 11 Cheapest Electric Vehicles You Can Buy

 - What to know about the Tesla Model 3: No matter what trim of the Model 3 you choose, you won’t get less than 300 miles of driving range on a charge.

-Between its battery tech and Supercharger network, Tesla still makes some of the best EVs around.
-The Model 3 can be had with RWD or AWD.
+Between its battery tech, Supercharger network and low starting price, Tesla packs a lot of value into the Model 3, which can be had with RWD or AWD.
 With charging speeds up to 225 kW, Tesla says up to 170 miles of range can be added in 15 minutes.
 Despite its sparse interior, the Model 3 comes decently equipped for the price, with standard features such as an all-glass roof, a suite of remote vehicle controls, a massive center touchscreen that controls everything and the ability to use your phone as the vehicle’s key.

 9. Toyota C-HR

-- What to know about the 2026 Toyota C-HR: Toyota’s smallest SUV returns as a stylish and powerful EV.
+- What to know about the 2026 Toyota C-HR: Toyota’s smallest SUV returns as a stylish and powerful EV, sharing a platform and mechanicals with the similar Subaru Uncharted.

 Toyota is adding another EV to its ranks by bringing back a model you might’ve thought was done for: the C-HR.
 The automaker has dusted off the name for an all-electric SUV with a starting price that makes it one of the cheapest on the market.
 The C-HR is offered in two trims: SE and XSE.
 Both trims get standard AWD, as well as the same 74.7-kWh battery pack and 338-hp total output.
 Despite those identical specs, ranges differ depending on the trim.
 The base SE trim gets the most range out of the lineup with a manufacturer-estimated 287 miles, while the top-of-the-line XSE gets 273 miles of range.
 Charging is normal for the segment, as well: Toyota says the C-HR can charge from 10%-80% in about 30 minutes under ideal conditions.